-Solana Memes, GameStop Stock Jump 44% in Premarket as 'Roaring Kitty' Returns on X
+Solana Meme Coins, GameStop Stock Rocket as 'Roaring Kitty' Returns on X

-Stocks related to Keith Gill surged while opportunistic developers issued scores of meme coins on various blockchains to capitalize on the hype.
+In addition to common stocks, opportunistic crypto developers issued scores of meme coins on various blockchains to capitalize on the hype.

 - A single post by @TheRoaringKitty, the X profile of retail trader Keith Gill, led to rallies in meme coins and GameStop stock (NYSE: GME).
 Users interpreted the post as a sign to focus on certain stocks.